 The information we gather during a reference check is directly related to the key selection criteria of the role they have applied for and allows us to validate the information provided by the candidate at the interview.

-Referencing also allows us to identify ‘grey areas’ from the candidate’s CV or from their interview such as the reasons they may have left a past position.
+Referencing also allows us to identify ‘grey areas’ from the candidate’s resume or from their interview such as the reasons they may have left a past position.

 It’s frightening to think of the number of recruiters who will actually rely on the feedback gained from a 2-minute phone conversation; or who might make a placement without even carrying out any reference checks at all.

-They’re usually pretty badly burnt within the guarantee period since it doesn’t take long for the client to realise the candidate isn’t quite as experienced as they had first assumed.
+They’re usually pretty badly burnt within the guarantee period since it doesn’t take long for the client to realize the candidate isn’t quite as experienced as they had first assumed.

 The responses to these questions will certainly tell you more than whether your candidate was nice to work with, was usually punctual, had minimal sick days or whether she was proficient in Excel.
 But don’t put words in their mouth.

-Once again while you might be keen to make an offer to an A-grade candidate, try to avoid manipulating the conversation to go in your favour.
+Try to avoid manipulating the conversation to go in your favor.
 So steer clear of comments like: “What you’re saying is that Bill interacts well within a team, right?”
 “We’re looking for someone with outstanding customer service skills.
 Chloe was part of your customer support team, wasn’t she?”
 Oh … and if a referee is gushing with praise and can’t fault your candidate in any way at all, that should ring alarm bells too.
 Even the greatest employees can improve in one or two areas.
 How does that saying go?
 “If something seems too good to be true, it probably is”.

 The one question you might also want to consider asking at the very end of every conversation with a referee is something along the lines of “So would you ever re-employ [insert name here]?”